Accept.js by Authorize.net

 - Personal card information is submitted directly to Accept.js and is never stored in your local WHMCS installation.

-- The Accept.js API is used for refunds and obtaining transaction information.
+- The Accept.js API is used for obtaining transaction information.

 - The Accept.js.js library is used for payments and card updates.

 Our Accept.js module supports migrating credit card details stored locally within WHMCS to the Accept.js tokenisation system.
 This allows for a seamless transition from another merchant gateway provider to Accept.js.

 Migration of existing clients' locally stored credit card data occurs during the next payment process per client.
 The first time a payment capture is attempted for an invoice using Accept.js, the credit card details will be submitted to Accept.js and a token created and stored.
 Any card details stored locally for that client will be removed.